ocha-rosea/rosea-mapviz-pbi/README.md

 1) Add the visual to your report (import .pbiviz or use Developer Mode).
 2) Bind Boundary ID or Latitude/Longitude and your measures.
 3) In Format, toggle layers and choose basemap, color ramp, and legend.
-4) Optional: switch Rendering Engine (SVG, Canvas, WebGL).
+4) Optional: switch Rendering Engine (SVG or Canvas).

 ## Install & develop